maljazaery/azure-ai-search-batch-indexer/README.md

-# Azure Document Layout Parser - batch processing using multi endpoints
+# Azure Document Intelligence Parser - batch processing using multi endpoints
 This script is designed to batch process documents using Azure Document Intelligence Service.
 It transforms unstructured text into a structured markdown format, which facilitates the identification of section breakpoints, as well as, generating a better text represetaions for table data.
 This is particularly useful in the development of RAG AI application.

 ## Requirements